Welfare and Spending Effects

 Consumers differ by their level of education and, within education group, by subjective discount factors (calibrated to match the within-group distribution of liquid wealth).
 We first describe each kind of consumer’s problem, given an income process with permanent and transitory shocks calibrated to their type, as well as type-specific shocks to employment.
 The next step describes the arrival of a recession and the policies we study as potential fiscal policy responses.
 The last section discusses an extension incorporating aggregate demand effects that induce feedback from aggregate consumption to income and (via the marginal propensity to consume) back to consumption, amplifying the effect of a recession when it occurs.

-A consumer i has education e(i) and a subjective discount factor βi .
-The consumer faces a stochastic income stream, yi,t , and chooses to consume some of that income when it arrives (the ‘splurge’) and then to optimize consumption with what is left over.
+A consumer i has education e(i) and a subjective discount factor βi.
+The consumer faces a stochastic income stream, yi,t, and chooses to consume a fraction of that income when it arrives—the ‘splurge’, described in the introduction.
+With what is left over, the consumer chooses to optimize consumption without regard to the fraction that was already spent.
 Therefore, consumption each period for consumer i can be written as

 where ci,t is total consumption, csp,i,t is the splurge consumption, and copt,i,t is the consumer’s optimal choice of consumption after splurging.
 Splurge consumption is simply a fraction of income: